wilsonwang371/betterschema/README.md

-# pyskema
+# betterschema

-pyskema is a schema validation and data watching framework for Python.
+betterschema is a schema validation and data watching framework for Python.
 It allows you to define data schemas, validate data against these schemas, and watch for changes in the data with custom watchers.

 ## Features